ymichael/codex/README.md

 codex --approval-mode full-auto "create the fanciest todo-list app"
 ```

-That’s it – Codex will scaffold a file, run it inside a sandbox, install any
+That's it – Codex will scaffold a file, run it inside a sandbox, install any
 missing dependencies, and show you the live result.
 Approve the changes and
-they’ll be committed to your working directory.
+they'll be committed to your working directory.

 ---

 ## Why Codex?

 Codex CLI is built for developers who already **live in the terminal** and want
 ChatGPT‑level reasoning **plus** the power to actually run code, manipulate
 files, and iterate – all under version control.
-In short, it’s _chat‑driven
+In short, it's _chat‑driven
 development_ that understands and executes your repo.

-- **Zero setup** — bring your OpenAI API key and it just works!
+- **Zero setup** — bring your API key and it just works!
+- **Multiple AI providers** — use OpenAI, Gemini, OpenRouter, or Ollama!
 - **Full auto-approval, while safe + secure** by running network-disabled and directory-sandboxed
 - **Multimodal** — pass in screenshots or diagrams to implement features ✨